-Senate Bill 652 aims to amend existing laws regarding higher education programs in Wisconsin by shifting the focus from minority students to disadvantaged students.
-The bill defines "disadvantaged" as students who have faced various hardships, such as economic or familial difficulties, and explicitly prohibits the consideration of race, ethnicity, national origin, gender, sexual orientation, or religion in defining disadvantaged status.
+Senate Bill 652 aims to amend existing laws regarding race-based higher education programs and requirements by shifting the focus from minority students to disadvantaged students.
+The bill defines "disadvantaged" as students who have faced unfavorable economic, familial, geographic, physical, or other personal hardships, explicitly excluding considerations of race, ethnicity, national origin, gender, sexual orientation, or religion.
 Key provisions include the modification of loan and grant programs administered by the Higher Educational Aids Board (HEAB) and the University of Wisconsin System, which will now serve disadvantaged students instead of minority students.

 Statutes affected: Bill Text: 36.25(14), 36.25, 36.25(14m)(title), 36.25(14m)(a), 36.25(14m)(b), 36.25(14m)(c)2